gip/resque-telework/README.md

 Todo
 ----

-The following features are planned in coming versions
+The following features are are being developed and should be available shortly:

-* Better window layout
+* Improved window layout
+* Seamless update of workers to newer revision
+* Worker history (there is currently no history for terminated workers)
+* Light-weight daemon (in Ruby and Haskell)

+The following features are planned for future releases:

 * Starting multiple workers at once
-* Worker history (there is currently no history for terminated workers)
 * Statistics
-* Light-weight daemon (in Ruby and Haskell)

 Thanks
 ------

-I would like to thanks [RG Labs](http://www.rglabsinc.com/) for the awesome environment and support to open-source development
+I would like to thank [RG Labs](http://www.rglabsinc.com/) for the awesome environment and support to open-source development